Projects & Collaborations

 • Strengthens bonds across generations.

-I’ve also shared this work through audio storytelling — including on the Anchor podcast — bringing personal voices and experiences to wider audiences.
+I’ve also shared this work through audio storytelling - via a podcast - bringing these personal voices and experiences to wider audiences.
+Have a listen.

 Collaborations & Advisory Work